JarnoRalli/conan-example/README.md

 # conan-example
-Example of using Conan to link against OpenCV and some other 3rd party libraries
+An example of using Conan to link against OpenCV and some other 3rd party libraries

 ## Conan Generators
 This example tests three different Conan generators: